The Sayvant Quality System (SQS)

 Traditional QA ManualSayvant Quality System Automated

-Coverage2 to 5% of cases reviewed100% of cases, every chart
+Coverage<5% of cases reviewed100% of cases

 40%

-Increase in appropriate critical care documentation at pilot sites
+Increase in critical care capture

 Security & Compliance